FilecoinFoundationWeb/filecoin-foundation/src/content/blog/fresh-from-ff-mid-august.md

 title: "Fresh From FF: Mid-August"
 created-on: 2024-08-15T09:00:00.000Z
 category: news
-description: "Check out the latest updates about what the Filecoin Foundation team has been up to. "
+description: "Check out the latest updates about what the Filecoin Foundation team has been up to."
 image:
   src: /assets/images/0215-ff-15-.webp
 seo: